Tony Bloom – From Sunday Football to Sports Betting Celebrity with an Impressive Net Worth

 The company uses complex statistical models to predict scores of football matches, and it is aimed at high-value customers.
 In order to become a customer of Starlizard, one is required to deposit at least £2 million.

 They work on the principle of using complex statistical models to create more accurate odds than the market and then use this data to place bets on odds that have value.
 With the amount of money the company is staking, they are only looking to create a 1-3% margin for their business model to work.
+Over the years, Tony Bloom was asked to help set multiple betting sites and online casinos from the UK online casinos list.
+However, his focus remained the development of Starlizard.

 Becoming a Majority Owner of Brighton & Hove Albion FC